What Is a Run

 This provides the following options:

 Spell provides a number of framework environments for you to run your code in.
-All framework environments have the Ubuntu 18.04 operating system and Python version 3.7.
-If a machine type is specified that has a GPU, then CUDA and cuDNN are also included.
-Additionally, the following Python packages always come pre-installed:
+All framework environments have the Ubuntu operating system, CUDA, cuDNN, and the following Python packages:

 requests pandas numpy matplotlib scikit-learn xgboost